nickbac3/vscodedevsetup/README.md

 - `devcontainer.json`: VS Code configuration for the development container
 - `.zshrc`: Custom Zsh configuration with plugins and aliases
 - `.p10k.zsh`: Powerlevel10k theme configuration for a beautiful and informative terminal
+- `aws`: Will mount your local .aws directory so you can authenticate from vscode container after you have awsro/rw on your machine locally

 ## Prerequisites